Configuration

 render_shader_colours_to_text = false

 # Path to a Shadertoy shader on your local filesystem.
-Is relative to the root of
+Relative to the root of Tattoy's config

 path = "shaders/soft_shadows.glsl"